UPDATE Oct 20, 2020: We made some updates and improvements to our External Recon service.

 - Port number

-- Last time it was queried by Huntress
+- The last time it was queried by Huntress (the last time Huntress has seen an Agent with the IP)

-- Last time Shodan initiated a Port scan
+- The last time Shodan initiated a Port scan

 - The service running on the port, as determined by Shodan (if Available)